cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ~~~

 If any signature share fails to verify, i.e., if verify_signature_share returns False for
-any signer share, the Coordinator MUST abort the protocol.
-Otherwise, if all signer shares
+any signer share, the Coordinator MUST abort the protocol for correctness reasons.
+Excluding one signer means that their nonce will not be included in the joint response `z`
+and consequently the output signature will not verify.

-are valid, the Coordinator performs the `aggregate` operation and publishes the resulting
+Otherwise, if all signer shares are valid, the Coordinator performs the `aggregate` operation
-signature.
+and publishes the resulting signature.

 ~~~
   Inputs: